1961 Major League Baseball All-Star Game (second game)

 The second 1961 Major League Baseball All-Star Game was played in Fenway Park in Boston on July 31, 1961.
 It was the first MLB All-Star Game to end in a tie.
 The game in 2002 also ended in a tie.

 Rocky Colavito's one-out home run in the bottom of the first off National League starter Bob Purkey gave the American League a 1–0 lead, but Purkey only allowed two walks in the second before Art Mahaffey pitched a scoreless third and fourth, allowing only a leadoff walk to Mickey Mantle in the fourth.
 The Americans only got three more hits versus Sandy Koufax and Stu Miller.

 American starter Jim Bunning pitched three perfect innings, but Don Schwall allowed a bases-loaded single to Bill White that tied the game in the sixth.
 All five hits the Nationals got were charged to Schwall.
 Camilo Pascual pitched three shutout innings before the game was called due to rain after nine innings with the score 1–1.

+This was the first of two all-star games in 1961.
+From 1959 to 1962, two such were held each season to increase the money going to the players' pension fund.
+This practice ended after the owners agreed to give the players a larger share of the income from a single game.